- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include expansion of LNG export capacity, investments in renewable energy projects, and modernization of utility infrastructure.
+Recent Initiatives: Recent initiatives include the expansion of its Cameron LNG export facility, significant investments in renewable energy projects across North America, and ongoing modernization efforts for its California utilities to enhance reliability and support clean energy goals.

 Summary